Sarah Vaughan: Awards and honors

 In 2012, she was inducted into the New Jersey Hall of Fame.
 In 2004–2006, New Jersey Transit paid tribute to Vaughan in the design of its Newark Light Rail stations.
 Passengers stopping at any station on this line can read the lyrics to "Body and Soul" along the edge of the station platform.

 She was given the George and Ira Gershwin Award for Lifetime Musical Achievement at the UCLA Spring Sing.

 In 2003, San Francisco and Berkeley, California, made by proclamations March 27 Sarah Lois Vaughan Day.

+Sarah Vaughan International Jazz Vocal Competition

+The James Moody Jazz Festival hosts an annual jazz vocalist competition named for Vaughan.
+The Sarah Vaughan International Jazz Vocal Competition is also known as the SASSY Awards for Vaughan's nickname.